awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    If nonsecurity updates are included, patches from other repositories are considered as well\.
 **Note**
-For Debian Server, patch candidate versions are limited to patches included in `debian-security`\.
+For Debian Server and Raspberry Pi OS, patch candidate versions are limited to patches included in `debian-security`\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
 The approved patches are approved for update even if they're discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.